 \section{Introduction}

-Using plasma as an accelerating medium has been attracting attention in the accelerator community for years, promising unmatched accelerating gradients and thus compact, energy-efficient acceleration~\cite{bib:Laser_acceleration}.
-While some challenges and limitations have been identified ~\cite{bib:Whittum,bib:Lebedev,bib:Nagaitsev,Lehe:2017gry}, laser-plasma accelerators (LPAs) in particular have shown a significant progress, achieving (although in different setups) GeV energies~\cite{bib:8GeV}, narrow energy spectrum~\cite{bib:Geddes}, and low emittance~\cite{bib:UL_emittance}.
-Recently, the LUX LPA at DESY demonstrated a percent level of energy stability during a 24 hour long operation run~\cite{bib:LUX-24h}.
+Using plasma as an accelerating medium has been attracting attention in the accelerator community for years, promising unmatched accelerating gradients and compact, energy-efficient acceleration~\cite{bib:Laser_acceleration}.
+Laser-plasma accelerators (LPAs) in particular have shown a significant progress, achieving (although in different setups) GeV energies~\cite{bib:8GeV}, narrow energy spectrum~\cite{bib:Geddes}, and low emittance~\cite{Plateau:2012, Weingartner:2012kj}.
+Recently, the LUX LPA at DESY demonstrated a percent level energy stability during a 24-hour-long operation run~\cite{bib:LUX-24h}.
+While some challenges and limitations have been identified, in particular for collider applications ~\cite{bib:Whittum,bib:Lebedev,bib:Nagaitsev,Lehe:2017gry}, this progress encourages considering the LPA technology as a possible injector for various machines, including storage rings~\cite{bib:Hillenbrand}.

-This progress encourages considering the LPA technology as a possible injector for various applications, including storage rings~\cite{bib:Hillenbrand}.
 In a synchrotron light source, an LPA injector could be used to top up the storage ring, significantly lowering the load on the conventional injector chain.
 Ultimately, by replacing the conventional injector the LPA would significantly reduce the spatial footprint and energetic cost of the accelerator complex.
 To achieve this, the LPA injector must deliver sufficient charge within the phase-space acceptance of the storage ring to compensate for the beam charge losses.
 As a reference, we consider the proposed 6~GeV PETRA~IV~\cite{bib:PIV} fourth-generation light source with a total beam charge up to 1600~nC and a lifetime of several hours, depending on the mode of operation.
 It is expected to feature a momentum acceptance of $1-2$\% and a transverse acceptance of $\sim 0.5$~$\upmu$m with realistic lattice errors.
 The light source could make use of an LPA-based top-up injector, delivering, e.g., $50-100$~pC bunches at $1-10$~Hz with an rms geometric emittance below 1~nm (12~$\upmu$m normalized) and an rms energy spread and jitter well below 1\%.
 While electron bunches with sufficient charge and low emittance are readily available from current LPA systems, achieving the required level of energy spread and jitter poses a significant challenge.